 Grief Counseling in Culver City, CA

-Grief counseling at Restorative Counseling Center in Culver City, CA helps you process loss, whether from a death, a relationship ending, or a life-altering change, with a licensed clinical social worker who integrates evidence-based approaches including EMDR therapy for grief complicated by trauma.
+Grief counseling at Restorative Counseling Center in Culver City, CA helps you process loss, whether from a death, a relationship ending, or a life-altering change.
+I'm Robyn Sheiniuk, LCSW, and I integrate evidence-based approaches including EMDR therapy for grief complicated by trauma.

 What Grief Counseling Actually Is, and What It Isn't